 We will acknowledge receipt of the complaint within five working days.

-A senior member of HMI Probation who has no direct connection with the matter will consider the complaint.
+A senior member of HMI Probation staff who has no direct connection with the matter will consider the complaint.

 The person investigating the complaint will produce a note of their findings and any recommended actions required, and submit this to the Chief Inspector within one calendar month of receipt of the complaint.
 A copy will normally be given to the subject of the complaint (where relevant).